-The monetary base has increased significantly as asset purchases by the Bank of Japan have progressed, and the year-on-year rate of growth has been in the range of 20-25 percent.
+The monetary base has increased significantly as asset purchases by the Bank of Japan have progressed, and the year-on-year rate of growth has been at around 30 percent.

 Firms' funding costs have been hovering at low levels.
 With regard to credit supply, firms have continued to see financial institutions' lending attitudes as being on an improving trend.
 Issuing conditions for CP and corporate bonds have remained favorable on the whole.
 Firms' credit demand has been increasing moderately, mainly for working capital and funds related to mergers and acquisitions.
-Against this backdrop, the year-on-year rate of increase in the amount outstanding of bank lending has risen somewhat.
-The year-on-year rate of change in the amount outstanding of CP and corporate bonds has been positive.
+Against this backdrop, the year-on-year rate of increase in the amount outstanding of bank lending has been at around 2 percent.
+The amount outstanding of CP and corporate bonds has been more or less around the year-ago level.
 Firms have retained their recovered financial positions on the whole.
 Meanwhile, the year-on-year rate of growth in the money stock has been in the range of 3.0-3.5 percent.

-The weighted average of the overnight call rate has been below the 0.1 percent level.
-Interest rates on term instruments have been more or less unchanged, after having risen slightly.
-Compared with last month, long-term interest rates and stock prices have risen, while the value of the yen against the U.S. dollar has fallen.
+The weighted average of the overnight call rate has been below the 0.1 percent level, and interest rates on term instruments have been more or less unchanged.
+Compared with last month, the value of the yen against the U.S. dollar has risen, while stock prices have fallen.
+Meanwhile, long-term interest rates have remained at more or less the same level as last month.